mindkomm/types/README.md

 ### Change settings for a post type

 Use the `update()` function to change the settings for an existing post type.
-Here’s an example for changing the settings for posts to make them not directly accessible in public.
+Here’s an example for changing the settings for posts to make them not directly accessible in the frontend.

 **functions.php**